w3c-webmob/netinfo-usecases/README.md

 ![image](images/ios_needs_wifi.png)

+Note that the buttons in the image are disabled - the download button serves both as a button and status indicator.

 ### AppStore Application
 The AppStore does not allow users to download apps over 100Mbs unless they are on WIFI.